 Treatments for Arrhythmias (Heart Rhythm Disturbances)

 Not all arrhythmias need to be treated.
-Many are harmless and do not cause problems.
-When arrhythmias affect heart function, and cause symptoms serious enough to affect your daily life, treatment may be needed.
-The goal of arrhythmia treatment is to restore the normal rhythm to your heart to avoid potential complications such as:
+Many are harmless and don't cause problems.
+When they affect how your heart works and cause problems that affect your daily life, you may need to be treated.
+The goal is to return the normal rhythm to the heart.
+This will help you avoid:

-Treatment of arrhythmias depends on the type, cause, and seriousness of the particular rhythm disturbance you have.
-Common approaches include:
+How arrhythmias are treated depends on the type, cause, and seriousness of the type you have.
+Common methods include:

 Colucci R, Silver M, Shubrook J. Common types of supraventricular tachycardia: Diagnosis and management.
 Am Fam Physician.
 2010;82(8):942-952.